PhilChodrow/PIC16A/syllabus.md

 There is a discussion forum associated with this course, where you can post both questions and answers about the course content.
 If you post a particularly insightful question or answer, I will (at my discretion) award you 0.5% of extra credit toward your final grade.
 You can earn extra credit this way up to four times, for a total of 2% extra credit.

+<div class="fancy-h1">Learning on Zoom</div>

+## Cameras

+  We're all humans.
+Many of us are feeling isolated or lonely in the time of COVID.
+As your instructor, it brightens my day to see your faces.
+So, when attending lecture, **please consider turning your camera on**, if your situation admits.
+There is no judgement and no penalty for attending lecture in bed, in you pajamas, wrapped in a blanket, etc. Conversely, there is no penalty for leaving your camera off, and I will not inquire.

+  When working in groups in your discussion section, it is especially important to engage with your group members as peers, mentors, and individuals.
+You are **strongly encouraged** to turn your cameras on when working with your teams.
+LAs rotating through the groups may ask you why your camera is off.

+## Microphones

+  In large meetings, it's good etiquette to mute your microphone when you are not actively talking.
+Feel free to unmute yourself when you have a question for me or for the TA.
+When working in small groups, leave your microphone on unless there's a lot of ambient noise.

 <div class="fancy-h1">Course Environment </div>

 <div class="blocks">